rstreefland/rhys.streefland.co.uk/content/about.md

 ---
 title: "About"
-date: 2020-05-10T12:43:35+01:00
+date: 2022-06-20T14:21:00+01:00
 draft: false
 ---

-I'm a software engineer currently working as a Full Stack Developer for [City Pantry](https://citypantry.com/).
+I'm currently working as a Platform Engineer at [Freetrade](https://freetrade.io/).

-When I'm not sat in front of a computer I enjoy running, swimming, cycling, skiing, and hiking.
+This website is just a landing page.
+Please take a look at my [LinkedIn profile](https://www.linkedin.com/in/rstreefland/) to learn more about me or get in touch.